 Browse military records by war

 A second option that is available to you is to search through military records by war.
-From the homepage you are able to select the war that you are interested in.
+From the homepage, you can select the war that you want.

 The following page will possibly give you a number of ‘Publications‘ that you can choose from.
 These publications are then broken down into ‘Sections‘.